stevenarellano/yaca/yaca/README.md

 # yaca

-Yaca is a code assistant for C++ developers.
-It provides performant code completions for Visual Studio Code users.
+Yaca is a code assistant for developers, providing performant and efficient code completions for Visual Studio Code users.
 It offers two primary uses: code completions and code completions with chat.

 ## Running Yaca